 The facility is anticipated to be constructed between 2022 and 2023.
 Once constructed, the DMMF will be owned and operated by the Port of Milwaukee.

 The DMMF project is part of a larger initiative to clean up the Milwaukee Estuary Area of Concern (AOC).
-Learn more about the AOC by watching this John Gurda video, Toxic Legacy, or visiting the Wisconsin Department of Natural Resources website here.
+Learn more about the AOC by watching this John Gurda video or visiting the Waterway Restoration Partnership website.